ACov96/muze-mode/README.md

 # Muze Mode

-This is an (attempt at) Emacs major mode for the Muze programming language.
+This is an (attempt at an) Emacs major mode for the Muze programming language.
 Features syntax highlighting and basic indentation.